dyohanne/HLAXPress/README.md

 ```

 ## Usage
 Currently, HLAXPress can be run either from the command-line or from within R after loading all the necessary functions.
 To run from the command line, use R's Rscript by passing the required arguments: readDir, the directory where to find the sequence reads (in fastq or fastq.gz, file names MUST start with the same sampleName as in the HLA type information for that sample in hlaTypesFile followed by underscore), and hlaTypesFile, a file containing the HLA type information of each sample (one sample per row, first column is sampleName, next columns contain HLA alleles for the sample).
 Optional arguments like address to the last indexed HLA reference database and read type (illumina or nanopore) can also be passed.
-To do a test run for data given in the testData directory:
+To do a test run, assuming the read data and HLA type information are present in the testData directory:

 ```
 usage: HLAXPress.R [--help] [--hlaRef HLAREF] [--samName SAMNAME] [--readType READTYPE] [--umiLen UMILEN] readDir hlaTypesFile